-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Control and Coordination – Human Endocrine System – 3”.
+This set of Class 11 Biology Chapter 22 Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Control and Coordination – Human Endocrine System – 3”.

 1. Which of these is not a function of thyroid hormones?